chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 ## 7. Document generation pipeline

-Next, set up a text generation pipeline using Hugging Face's Transformers library and integrate it with LangChain.
+Next, set up a text generation pipeline using Hugging Face's Transformers library and integrate it with LangChain:

 * text_pipeline specifies the task as "text-generation" and uses the provided model, tokenizer, and generation_config.
 * torch_dtype=torch.float16 sets the data type for the model's tensors to float16, helping reduce memory usage and speed up computations.